KRI3G/courier/Documentation/plan.md

       13. Status
       14. Notes
     - Signatures will be pulled from orderID
+  - Built the sites
     - Built index.php
       - Used as a dashboard for all available orders
-    -
+    - Built create.php
+      - Used to create new entries into the database

 * Used https://github.com/szimek/signature_pad